ethanokamura/perfectline/src/content/javascript-101/data-structures.md

 }
 ```

-This syntax is great for most cases, but sometime you'll need the index of the array.
+This syntax is great for most cases, but sometimes you'll need the index of the array.

 To do this use `entries()`:
 1. Each entry is an array itself that contains the index and value.